-Often, when we think of writing book reports, we think of older students.
-However, young children can also learn valuable elements of book reports.
-It will also help them with reading comprehension and improve their writing skills.
-One thing to remember is to make it simple and fun.
-Our young students are just beginning to read, and we want to keep up that excitement, not turn it into something negative.
+Often, when we think of writing book reports, we think of older or high school students.
+However, kids of all ages can also learn valuable elements of a book.
+It will also help them with reading comprehension and improve their writing skills in a fun way.
+One thing to remember is that it’s always a good idea to make it simple and fun.
+Our young students are just beginning to read.
+Using a book report template printable you can keep up that excitement, not turn it into something negative.

-You can use these posters to introduce different elements of a story.
-I like to introduce one or two posters at a time.
+You can fit making posters into your lesson plans to introduce different elements of a story.
+I like to introduce one or two posters at a time to young children.
 For example, we will talk about authors vs. illustrators and we will study some of our class’s favorites and find out who the authors and illustrators are.
 We will learn about setting, and compare and contrast the settings in different stories we’ve read.

 I like to do a read aloud and identify parts of a book and elements of a story with my students.
 The more you talk about them, the more they will be comfortable identifying them in the books they read and using them in sentences.
 All this oral exercise will prepare them to eventually write their own book report.